Why Most Cross-Functional Projects Fail...and What You Can Do About It

 Use an online dashboard

 Across time zones, the ability for people to add issues, update status, and generally contribute when others are offline is invaluable.
 Automated action item reminders also help to make sure everything gets done on time.
+Need help getting started?
+Check out our examples.

 Keep project scope to a manageable size